muratk5n/thirdwave/en/README.md

 Before the NS sabotage there was talk in Germany to just turn on Nordstreams damn the consequences - clearly "some people" didn't want this issue even discussed as an option.
-But IMO "the perps" overplayed their hand.. now a lot of govs around the world are going WTF?
+But IMO the perps overplayed their hand.. now a lot of govs around the world are going WTF?

 ---